Limit theorems for 2D invasion percolation: Properties of the outlet variables

-\begin{proof} We will begin with the proof of the first statement.
+\end{longlist} \end{corollary} \begin{pf} We will begin with the proof of the first statement.
 It suffices to consider $t=4$ because for $t<4$ we can use Jensen's inequality to reduce to this case.
-The statement will follow from Proposition~2.2 of \cite{Withers}, which we state below as Lemma~\ref{lem: withers22}.
+The statement will follow from Proposition 2.2 of \cite{Withers}, which we state below as Lemma \ref{lem: withers22}.
 For the statement, we need some definitions.
 For $0\leq k < n$, define

 and

 Also set